-The estate is located in the municipality of Saint-Étienne-de-Lisse in the area Saint-Emilion
+The estate is located in the commune of Saint-Étienne-de-Lisse in the area Saint-Emilion

 (Bordeaux).
-It had belonged to the Esquissaud family since 1823, and in 1987 was inherited by the Guisez family.
-In 2005 it was bought by the Swiss entrepreneur Silvio Denz, who works in the fields of perfume, cosmetics, crystal, real estate, art trade and wine.
-He is also wine collector; 35,000 bottles of wine are stored in his private cellar.
-The property includes other wineries in Bordeaux (Château Cap de Faugères, Château de Chambrun, Château Lafaurie-Peyraguey
+It had been owned by the Esquissaud family since 1823 and was inherited by the Guisez family in 1987.
+In 2005 it was bought by the Swiss entrepreneur Silvio Denz, who is active in the fields of perfume, cosmetics, crystal, real estate, art trade and wine.
+He is also a wine collector; 35,000 wine bottles are stored in his private cellar.
+The estate also includes other wineries in Bordeaux (Château Cap de Faugères, Château de Chambrun, Château Lafaurie-Peyraguey

 , Château Rocheyron), as well as in Spain and Italy.
-Until the year 2009 a complete renovation of the Château Faugères took place.
-The cellar, furnished with the most modern techniques, is the work of the famous architect Mario Botta.
-As a consultant, Michel Rolland
+The Château Faugères was completely renovated by 2009.
+The cellar, furnished with the latest technology, is the work of the well-known architect Mario Botta.
+Michel became a consultant Rolland

 and Count Stephan von Neipperg ( Château Canon-La-Gaffelière

-The company was classified in 2012 as "Grand Cru Classé".
-The vineyards cover a total of 49 hectares of vineyards with the varieties Merlot (85%), Cabernet Franc (10%) and Cabernet Sauvignon (5%).
-Of these, about 8 hectares of specially selected high quality plots for the red wine Château Péby Faugères
+The establishment was classified as a "Grand Cru Classé" in 2012.
+The vineyards cover a total of 49 hectares of vines with the varieties Merlot (85%), Cabernet Franc (10%) and Cabernet Sauvignon (5%).
+Around 8 hectares of this are specially selected high-quality plots for the red wine Château Péby Faugères

-used (so it is not a separate winery).
+used (it is not an own winery).
 The management takes place after ecological

-sustainable rules or certified ISO 14001 environmental standards.
-The long-lived red wine is aged for 14 months in 50% new oak barrels.
+sustainable rules or according to certified ISO 14001 environmental standards.
+The long-lived red wine is aged for 14 months in 50% new barriques.
 The second wine is called "Haut Faugères".